pingcap/docs-cn/pd-control.md

 ### `scheduler [show | add | remove | pause | resume | config]`

-Use this command to view and control the scheduling strategy.
+Use this command to view and control the scheduling policy.

 Usage: